Walter Nugent1

 Anthony Francis Nugent, 11th Earl of Westmeath was born on 11 January 1870.1 He was the son of William St. George Nugent, 10th Earl of Westmeath and Emily Margaret Blake.1 He died on 12 December 1933 at age 63, without issue.1

-He was educated at Oratory School, South Kensington, London, England.1 He succeeded to the title of 11th Earl of Westmeath [I., 1621] on 31 May 1883.1 He succeeded to the title of 16th Baron Delvin [I., 1451] on 31 May 1883.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He was Honorary Attaché to Washington between 1895 and 1897.1 He was Assistant Secretary to the Royal Commission to inquire into French Treaty Rights in Newfoundland in 1898.1 He was Assistant Private Secretary to the Secretary of State, Colonies between 1898 and 1901.1 He was invested as a Representative Peer [Ireland] between 1901 and 1933.1 He was invested as a Privy Counsellor (P.C.)
+He was educated at Oratory School, South Kensington, London, England.1 He succeeded as the 11th Earl of Westmeath [I., 1621] on 31 May 1883.1 He succeeded as the 16th Baron Delvin [I., 1451] on 31 May 1883.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He was Honorary Attaché to Washington between 1895 and 1897.1 He was Assistant Secretary to the Royal Commission to inquire into French Treaty Rights in Newfoundland in 1898.1 He was Assistant Private Secretary to the Secretary of State, Colonies between 1898 and 1901.1 He was appointed Representative Peer [Ireland] between 1901 and 1933.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] in 1902.1 He held the office of Deputy Lieutenant (D.L.) of County Galway.1 He held the office of Justice of the Peace (J.P.) for County Galway.1

 Citations